Professor-G/MicroLIA/README.md

 <img src="https://user-images.githubusercontent.com/19847448/133038459-aa422912-9a01-4e05-af92-fd2abb418fb7.png">

-We can see that the higest performance occurs when we use a Random Forest without PCA, or a Neural Network with PCA.
+We can see that the highest performance occurs when we use a Random Forest without PCA, or a Neural Network with PCA.
 To train a Neural Network with PCA we will run the following:

 ```python
 from LIA import models